 Samoan tattoos were a trend delivered by two women from Fiji.
-Keep in mind that tattoos in these days were extremely painful because they took days to finish and were done with sharp pieces of bone dipped in ink.
+Keep in mind that tattoos were extremely painful in those days because they took days to finish and were done with sharp pieces of bone dipped in ink.
 And the “ink” was actually ashes made from candle shells.
 Thankfully we do not have to endure such torture to get inked today, but it just goes to show how serious the Samoan people were about their tattoos and family pride!

 Traditional Samoan Tattoo Designs for Men and Women

-Though some still follow the Samoan tradition to the core (bones and all), many simply get tattoos just like everyone else in the modern world.
+Though some still follow the Samoan tradition to the core (bones and all), many get tattoos just like everyone else in the modern world.
 Even those who have no Samoan history are getting Samoan body art.
-In fact, these tattoo designs rank among the top for popular tattoo designs the whole world over.
-You can find things such as waves, Polynesian flowers, birds, fish, and shells in modern day Samoan tattoo designs.
-There really is no limit to the possibilities!
+These tattoo designs rank among the most popular tattoo designs across the globe.
+You can find things such as waves, Polynesian flowers, birds, fish, and shells in modern-day Samoan tattoo designs.
+There is no limit to the possibilities!

-Colors and Placement of Samoan Body Art
+Colors and Placement of Samoan Tattoos

 More Samoan Tattoo Designs

 When I think of Samoan body art, the first face that comes to mind is Dewayne Johnson, better known to wrestling fans as The Rock.
 He has roots in the Samoan culture and expresses this with his fantastic sleeve tattoo on his upper left arm, which stretches down to the right above his elbow.
 The kicker here is that he has mixed Samoa with Ireland with the Celtic design in the shoulder area.
 It is a beautifully fearsome combination that catches the eye!